Allocating Positional Goods: A Mechanism Design Approach: Extensions

-Now I consider a case where $v'(\theta)\leq -1$, so that the status game is a ``suffering'' in the sense that higher types suffer more and receive lower payoffs when they participate.
-In the queuing example (Example~\ref{ex:queuing}), if the good they are waiting for has homogenous values across agents, higher (cost) types will derive lower utility from it after accounting for waiting costs. \footnote{ In Example~\ref{ex:queuing}, if the good has the same value $v_0$ to everyone, then the payoff $u(p,s,\theta) = v_0 -\theta t - p = (v_0 - \theta)+ \theta s -p$ (because $t=1-s$ is the waiting time) satisfies $v'(\theta)= -1$. } In general, because higher types face higher costs or disutility, agents have incentives to \emph{overreport} their types to get lower waiting time.
+Now I consider the case where $v(\theta)\geq0$ and $v'(\theta) \leq -1$, so that higher types obtain lower total utility from purchasing the good after accounting for status and intrinsic value.
+This arises naturally in Example~\ref{ex:queuing}: if the value of the good is homogeneous across agents, higher types derive lower net utility after accounting for waiting costs. \footnote{ In Example~\ref{ex:queuing}, if the good has the same value $v_0\geq\bar\theta$ to everyone, then the payoff $u(p,s,\theta) = v_0 - \theta t - p = (v_0 - \theta) + \theta s - p$ (where $s=1-t$) satisfies $v'(\theta) = -1$ and $v(\theta)\geq0$. } Therefore, the upward incentive constraint is the binding one: agents have incentives to \emph{overreport} in order to obtain shorter waiting times.
+Intuitively, an agent’s type can be interpreted as his marginal cost of waiting, making the problem analogous to a procurement auction.